 Connect with students who share interests similar to yours by selecting a themed or living learning option when you apply for on-campus housing.
-The communities you can choose from include: the Biology Living Learning Community (for those majoring in Biology); the Marianist Leadership Community (for those in the Marianist Leadership Program); the Honors Living Learning Community (for those in the Honors program); the Psychology Living Learning Community (for those majoring in Psychology); Political Science Living Learning Community; the Rattlers Have HEART Community (for students interested in wellness and outdoor recreation); Rowdy Rattlers (spirit and traditions community); and the Science Living Community (for students majoring in the sciences or math).
+The communities you can choose from include:

+- Biology Living Learning Community (for freshmen majoring in Biology) - Marianist Leadership Community (for students in the Marianist Leadership Program) - Honors Living Learning Community (for students in the Honors program) - Psychology Living Learning Community (for students majoring in Psychology) - Political Science Living Learning Community (for freshmen majoring in Political Science) - Rattlers Have HEART (for students interested in wellness & outdoor recreation) - Rowdy Rattlers (for students interested in spirit and traditions, and athletic games) - Science Living Community (for students in STEM majors)

 All of these communities provide opportunities for residents to connect both inside and outside the classroom with upperclassmen students, faculty, and staff on campus and off campus to enrich their learning experience at St. Mary's University.
 Don't miss out on getting involved with one of these groups.
 There is no additional cost to be a part of a themed living option.
 To learn more, visit our Residence Life website.